 Skip to main content

-You have three ways to fund a Gateway deposit address.
+You have three ways to fund a Gateway deposit vault.
 The right choice depends on whether your users have gas and which token standards they support.

 MethodUser txsUser needs gas?When to use